B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - The given sanction may be more severe depending on the seriousness of the situation and does not adhere to the number of offenses.

 ### <a id="7.9"></a><span style="color: #0088CC">7.9 Notorious Areas</span>
-Notorious areas are those dangerous parts of the city (marked on the map below) or outside the city where many illegalities can happen, but not near businesses (examples: gas stations, barbershops, stores, workplaces, parking lots, clubs).
+Notorious areas are those dangerous parts of the city (marked on the map below) or outside the city where many illegalities can happen, but not near businesses (examples: gas stations, barbershops, stores, workplaces, parking lots, clubs - marked on the map).
 These areas are sparsely populated, allowing players to do the following between 20:00 - 08:00:

 - Robbing people or vehicles
 - Taking hostages or kidnapping citizens